 The surname Navarra was first found in the island of Malta where Giovanni Navarro was found.
 From this family, Ugolino and Andrea Navarro attained government over the island of Gozzo and in 1453 Andrea became Lord of the feudal territory of Miraglia.

-Important Dates for the Navarra family
+Early History of the Navarra family

 This web page shows only a small excerpt of our Navarra research.
 More information is included under the topic Early Navarra History in all our PDF Extended History products and printed products wherever possible.

 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations.
 The recorded spellings of Navarra include Navarra, Navarria, Navarro, Navarri, Navarrino, Navarrini, Navarino and many more.

 Early Notables of the Navarra family (pre 1700)

 Prominent among members of the family was Pietro Navarro, a General in the army of King Ferdinand The Catholic, troupes which succeeded in ousting the French from San Germano.
 After this victory, he was sent to Barbiera, where...